Edited by Rebecca M., Eng, Lynn, Rafah Perlado and 2 others

 - 7a pinch of nutmeg

-- 2Turn of the heat and add the butter, juice of 1 whole lemon and 1 teaspoon grated lemon zest.Cool slightly before drizzling on top of the ginger bread.Advertisement
+- 2Cool slightly before drizzling on top of the ginger bread.Turn of the heat and add the butter, juice of 1 whole lemon and 1 teaspoon grated lemon zest.Advertisement

 Note: Photos above are just sample brands of the ingredients.
 This does not mean that the same brands are needed in preparing this recipe.
 You can always change things according to your preferences.